danielder-pivotal/example-app/README.md

 ## example-app

-A sample app that just connects to a `redis` instance and serves the result of redis' `INFO` command on any endpoint. trivial change.
+A sample app that just connects to a `redis` instance and serves the result of redis' `INFO` command on any endpoint.

 ### usage